Ecwid/ecwid-api-docs/includes/_jsapi.md

 Since the calculation needs a server connection, it might fail due to network conditions.
 In this case, null is passed into the callback instead of Order object.

-## EcwidApp
+## Ecwid

-**EcwidApp** object provides a function that your applciation can use in storefront area of your app.
+**Ecwid** object provides a function that your applciation can use in storefront area of your app.

 > Usage